aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/src/src.rst

    :Rights: read only
    :Examples: ``--src-path ../conf/src/GSM-LDPC_2112.src``

-Path to a file containing one or a set of pre-computed source bits, to use with a ``USER`` source type.
+Set the path to a file containing one or a set of pre-computed source bits, to use with a ``USER`` source type.

 .. _src-src-start-idx: